Power Query is an ETL (Extract Transform and Load) tool that allows you to import data, transform it and load it into a destination.

 - If you want to do multiple calculations, go to the Advanced tab and add one line for each calculation.
 For example, you can add a line for the amount column and one for the quantity column.
 Then perform a sum operation.

-Whereas this chapter was about transforming existing columns, what can you do to create new columns?
+In this section we delved into transforming existing columns in a table.
+So what can you do if you want to create new columns?

 A low-code way to do this is to: